Stine Marie Jacobsen

 2014: “der den die die”, video for Now and Again

-For her performance “The Entity” Samtalekøkken in April 2011, she hid in the attic of our venue Warehouse 9.
-The designer Ib Kjeldsmark was the only one able to see her, and created live drawings from hisexperience.
+For her performance “The Entity” Samtalekøkken in April 2011, Stine Marie hid in the attic of our venue Warehouse 9.
+The designer Ib Kjeldsmark was the only one able to see her.
+He created live drawings from his experience that were shown to the audience.
 The only other signs of Stine Marie’s presence were the awfully disharmonic sounds she created with a keyboard.

 Idle No More

-For Turku Biennial 2013 she created Idle No More, 2013, HD Video, 16’30.
-For this video, Stine asked random passers-by about their personal idyll.
+For our program at the Turku Biennial 2013 she created the video Idle No More.
+Stine asked random passers-by about their personal idyll.
 The result was a number of polarized, political visions.
 But ‘no man is an island’ and the ideal society is a compromise that is negotiated.
-In her video work for the biennial, she has let a small group of strangers weave together an idyllic tale inspired by prehistoric, oral traditions.
+In her video work for the biennial, she let a small group of strangers weave together an idyllic tale, inspired by prehistoric, oral traditions.

 der den die die